1. Home: Explore careers

 University

-Many people apply to do this course after working in teaching, youth and community work or social services.
-These courses take 1 year full-time or 2 years part-time.
+Many people apply to do a career guidance qualification after working in teaching, youth work or social services.

 Entry requirements